bradtaniguchi/codewars-node-api/README.md

 # codewars-node-api

-Utility to call the codewars public api. **not affiliated with codewars**.
+Utility to call the codewars public api.

+**Not affiliated with codewars**.